 - 1 1/2 cups powdered sugar

-- 2–3 tablespoons milk (add milk one tablespoon of milk at a time until desired thickness achieved)**
+- 2-3 tablespoons milk add milk one tablespoon of milk at a time until desired thickness achieved

 Instructions

-- In a medium sized bowl, sift together the flour, cocoa powder, baking soda, cinnamon, nutmeg and salt.
-Set aside.
-In a large bowl or the bowl of an electric mixer, cream together the butter, oil, and sugars until combined and creamy.
+- In a large bowl or the bowl of an electric mixer, cream together the butter, oil, and sugars until combined and creamy.
 Mix in the eggs one at a time.
 Scrape down the sides of the bowl after each addition.
 Add the vanilla.
-With a spatula, stir in the buttermilk and pureed pear mixture followed by the dry ingredients, stirring until just combined.
+With a spatula, stir in the buttermilk and pears followed by the dry ingredients, stirring until just combined.

-- Spoon the mixture evenly into the prepared pan.
-Give the pan a sharp tap to reduce any air bubbles.
-Bake for 53 to 57 minutes, until a cake tester comes out clean or only with a few crumbs when inserted in the center or until cake springs back to the touch.
-Cool in pan on a wire rack for 30 minutes then carefully invert onto rack and allow to cool completely.
+- Pour batter into prepared pan.
+Bake at 325 F for 53 to 57 minutes, until a cake tester comes out clean or only with a few crumbs when inserted in the center or until cake springs back to the touch.

 - Stir together the cinnamon and sugar and set nearby the cake.
 Brush the butter allover the cooled cake.
 Use your hands to scoop some of the cinnamon sugar and press and rub it into the cake evenly.

 - Stir together the powdered sugar and milk.
 Start with three teaspoons and gradually add more until you reach desired thickness.
+Icing should be a little thinner than craft glue.
+If it's too thick, add a little more milk.
+If too thin, add 1 tbsp of powdered sugar at a time til thickened.
+Pour over your cooled bundt cake and enjoy!

 Notes